island-lang/island-lang.github.io/README.md

 * **[Stateless loops](#loops)** (or alternatively **structured loops**) are an approach to iterative control flow that attempts to unify the best of both the imperative and functional idioms.
 Stateless loops are written in a sequential style but are bound by a strict structure that ensures they can be trivially reduced to tail-recursive functional iteration.
 * **[Accumulative generators](#accumulative-streams-and-named-return-variables)**, as well as **accumulative generator comprehensions** enhance the declarative expressiveness of the language by abstracting over the notion of the "prior" output of a generator. **Named return variables** provide a safe and restricted form of mutability by enabling the return value to be "accumulated" in a write-only fashion, analogous to an accumulative generator.
 * **[Partial and gradually constructed objects](#fixed-fields-and-partially-constructed-objects)** enable the instantiation of classes with one or more missing fields, such that some of the object's functionality becomes inaccessible.
 The language models this "partial" instantiation through special types that explicitly specify which of its fields are known and which are not.
-* **[Abstract pattern recognizers](#patterns-and-parsers)** are special methods that provided general means to specify the recognition and capture of patterns that go well beyond the capabilities of the built-in expression syntax, as well as traditional regular expressions.
+* **[Abstract pattern recognizers](#patterns-and-parsers)** are special methods that provide means to specify the recognition and capture of patterns that go well beyond the capabilities of the built-in expression syntax, as well as traditional regular expressions.
 They can capture arbitrary patterns within any type of input, and be written as polymorphic or higher-order abstractions.
 * **[Class-embedded relations](#logic-programming)** enable logic-programming style relations to be encapsulated within immutable container objects.
 Relations can be defined using a diverse mixture of programming approaches: rules, predicates, functions and generators.
 * **[Knowledge-driven programming](#knowledge-driven-programming)** is a form of declarative programming where information entities are given precise semantics via universally referenceable schemas, and computations are synthesized at compile-time, by composing chains of inference rules that derive unknown information entities from known ones.

 ## Technical goals and constraints

 * **All variables and values should be strictly immutable**.
-I.e. both variables (locally and globally scoped) and values (primitive and compound objects, including any of their fields) must maintain their initial value, forever.
+I.e. both variables (locally and globally scoped) and values (primitive and compound objects, including any of their fields) must maintain their initially assigned value, forever.
 * Adapt common imperative constructs like loops, objects and generators, while maintaining strict adherence to full immutability.
 * Maintain a strict separation between pure and effect scopes (`function` vs `action`).
 * Types should be inferred whenever possible.
+Most programs should include only a few explicit type annotations.
 * Allow for strong static analysis (static and strong typing, advanced type inference, flow analysis, generics and type classes, non-nullable, algebraic, refinement and assertion types, compile-time contracts).
-* Allow for easy and effective concurrency (lightweight threads, asynchronous generators, automatic parallelization, structured concurrency, deterministic dataflows).
+* Allow for easy and effective concurrency (lightweight threads, asynchronous generators, automatic parallelization, structured concurrency).

+## Syntactic standards

-* Maintain a look-and-feel that's not completely "alien"-looking.
-It should loosely resemble popular imperative languages like Python, TypeScript, C#, Swift etc.
+* Maintain a look-and-feel that's not completely "alien"-looking for the average programmer.
+It should loosely resemble popular imperative languages like Python, TypeScript and C#.
-* Aim for maximum simplicity and readability (good syntax does make a difference!).
-Aim for low-ambiguity, consistent syntax that reads like plain English (but don't overdo it for its own sake).
+* Aim for maximum simplicity and readability (great syntax does make a difference!).
+Aim for low-ambiguity, consistent syntax that reads somewhat like plain English (but don't overdo it for its own sake).
-* Clean syntax: avoid unnecessary punctuation like `;`, `:`, `{`, `}`, `(`, `)` and cryptic-looking symbols like `$`, `*`, `#`, `^` etc..
+* Clean syntax: avoid employing unnecessary punctuation like `;`, `:`, `{`, `}`, `(`, `)` and cryptic-looking symbols like `$`, `*`, `&`, `#`, `^` etc. Instead, prefer short words like `and`, `or`, `it`, `here` whenever appropriate.
+* No noisy double character operators like `++`, `&&`, `$$`, `!!`, they make the code look too cryptic.
+* No abbreviated keywords like `fun` instead of `function`, `int` instead of `integer` etc. These abbreviations don't save that much on typing and many users find them confusing or alienating.
+* Keywords should be carefully named: what does `def` mean in Python? `cons` in Haskell?
+Even worse: `car` and `cdl` in LISP?
+Put extra effort to find the best possible term that most closely matches the semantics of what it is intended to represent.
+* Always provide a way to name things: parameters, methods, types, return values, etc. A scalable language aimed towards professional programming tasks _must_ provide naming facilities.
+It is not an option.
+Without naming it'd be mostly a "toy" language suitable only for small-to-medium projects.
+* No unnecessary extra keywords or characters for the programmer to write, like `then` after `if` in Pascal, `where` after `class` in Haskell, colons (`:`) to signal a block start in Python, `end` to end blocks in many languages.
+* Try to keep consistent locality relationships between clauses and symbols.
+Orientational metaphors like "data flows from the left to right" should be respected as much as possible.
 * Expressive, rather than minimalist, syntax.
-No special emphasis on cutting down on special keywords (use context-sensitive awareness to allow identifier names to be used even if they conflict with a keyword that's reserved elsewhere).
+Don't be afraid to introduce new special keywords if deemed necessary (use context-sensitive awareness to allow identifier names to be used even if they conflict with a keyword that's reserved elsewhere).

 ## Implementation state